Timestamp value type (advanced)

-Storing dates as ISO strings is simpler to reason about and is more portable.
+Note: storing dates as ISO strings is simpler and more portable.

 As the Firestore database comes with a native value type for storing dates called timestamp, we describe using this pattern in this article.
 The Firestore SDK comes with a Timestamp type that represents a timestamp field.